Northern Manitoba: Ecology

 This region is covered by large extents of stunted Black Spruce dominant forest, with association of Tamarack.
 There are several mammals in the region including the Arctic fox, Beluga whale and Polar bear.
 The Polar bear has a significant denning area within the Wapusk National Park, from which annual bear migrations to Hudson Bay are made.

 Protected areas

-A single national park, Wapusk National Park; a provincial forest, Cormorant Provincial Forest; several ecological reserves; and more than twenty provincial Parks are located in Northern Manitoba.
+Northern Manitoba includes one national park (Wapusk National Park), a provincial forest (Cormorant Provincial Forest), several ecological reserves, and more than twenty provincial parks.

+The provincial parks are as follows: